MPhil in Latin American Studies

 Course structure

 The course is taught in Hilary Term through a series of eight seminars.
 Students are expected to attend and actively participate in the seminars, to which they are required to contribute with at least one presentation.
 Covering at least the ‘core readings’ in advance is a requirement to attend the seminars.
-Students are also required to write three essays, to be submitted by the end of weeks 3, 6 and 8 of Hilary Term.
+Students are also required to write two essays, to be submitted by the end of weeks 3 and 6 of Hilary Term.

 Students are also expected to attend the general Latin American Seminar, and other seminars organized by the LAC and the University, especially those on topics directly relevant to the course.